 Manukau Precinct Project

-The Manukau District Court redevelopment includes a new four-storey extension as well as extensive alterations and a complete refurbishment of the existing court building and Sally Port.
+The Manukau Precinct redevelopment includes a new four-storey extension as well as extensive alterations and a complete refurbishment of the existing court building and Sally Port.
 The project provides four new jury trial courtrooms, as well as upgrading existing hearing rooms and courtrooms, with capacity for future expansion.

-The new facility improves safety and security for court users and staff, and is a key part of improving service delivery in Auckland.
+The new facility improves safety and security for court users and staff and is a vital part of improving service delivery in Auckland.
 Construction work was staged to avoid undue disruption during a fully operational court environment.

-As one New Zealand’s busiest courts, the upgraded facility is a pilot for a number of initiatives to reduce delays.
+As one of New Zealand’s busiest courts, the upgraded facility is a pilot for several initiatives to reduce delays.

 Among the new amenities are four audio-visual jury courtrooms, allowing multiple defendants and their lawyers to appear together.
 One courtroom features ‘secure witness’ technology, which lets evidence be presented via video link from inside the building but with witnesses protected from direct contact with defendants.